969 Story Rd #6048

 Pho Hanoi Food Picks:

-Chicken Sticky Rice ($12) is an appetizer with roast chicken atop a bed of fried and crispy sticky rice.
+Chicken Sticky Rice ($12) is a side-dish/entree with generous portion of piping hot crispy skin chicken on the side of fried to a crisp sticky rice.
 Awesome and a must get!
+10/10

 Shrimp Spring Rolls ($5.75) had 4 large pieces with a nice peanut sauce.
 A small dolup of chili in the sauce added an accent.